07Jbig/07Jbig/README.md

-# 👋 Hello!
-Welcome to my GitHub profile.
-## My name is Juan and my nickname is "07Jbig"!
+# 👋 Hello! my name is Juan "07Jbig"
 I am a versatile professional combining administrative expertise with graphic design and programming skills.
 I’m currently diving into front-end web development, exploring HTML, CSS, and JavaScript.

 ### 🚀 What I do: